GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 ### Project structure

-The DP is designed to rely on several projects, one project per data stage.
+The Data Platform is designed to rely on several projects, one project per data stage.
 The stages identified are:

 - landing
 - load